 • Help with consumer protection matters, remedies and procedures.

 Disaster legal services are not available for cases that may produce a monetary award.
 This free legal help program is funded by FEMA.

 How to Submit an Appeal

-All appeals must be in writing and signed by the applicant.
-The appeal letter should explain why the applicant disagrees with FEMA’s decision.
-It is important to include any documentation FEMA requests and/or document that supports the appeal claim, such as a contractor’s estimate for home repairs.
-If the person writing the appeal letter is not the applicant or a member of the household, applicants must submit a signed statement that the writer is authorized to act on the behalf of the applicant.
+All appeals must be in writing and signed by you the applicant.
+The appeal letter should explain why you disagree with FEMA’s decision.
+It is important to include any documentation FEMA requested and/or documents that support your appeal claim, such as a contractor’s estimate for home repairs.
+If the person writing the appeal letter is not the applicant or a member of the household, you as the applicant must sign a statement that the writer is authorized to act on your behalf.